pwintz/pwintz.github.io/gsr_contract_src/br_12_health-and-safety_2022-2025-1.md

 1. The University and the UAW acknowledge that promoting and maintaining a safe and healthy workplace (in accordance with state and federal mandates, and University policies) is a shared responsibility.
 2. The University shall ensure GSRs have sufficient safety training, as determined by the Office of Environmental Health and Safety (EH\&S), regarding the safe handling of materials and/or equipment the researcher is required to work with in advance of performing the duties.
-3. All GSRs shall adhere to all health and safety policies and procedures and shall performtheir duties in a safe manner, including full participation in training and using appropriate health and safety equipment provided by the University in accordance with standard operating procedures.
+3. All GSRs shall adhere to all health and safety policies and procedures and shall perform their duties in a safe manner, including full participation in training and using appropriate health and safety equipment provided by the University in accordance with standard operating procedures.
 4. If a GSR believes there has been an exposure to an unsafe work environment and/or practice, the GSR has a responsibility to immediately report the issue to the supervisor and departmental safety designees without reprisal.
 5. Additionally, GSRs have the right to report health and safety issues to the EH\&S, University Risk Services, University Safety Committees, and/or to the appropriate regulatory agency, including CAL-OSHA.
 6. No GSR shall be retaliated against for identifying and/or expressing concern about any safety-related issue.